danieledfr/backuppo-fortigate/README.md

 - Schedule a cron to plan when to do the backup. ( Daily, Weekly or Monthly )
 - Download the last backupped configuration
 - View the job's log
-- All the features are able to do through web interface
+- All the features are able to do done through web interface

 I appreciate if someone wants to introduce new features, fixing or something else...